-What Can I Do With a Master's in Educational Leadership?
+What You Can Do With a Master's in Educational Leadership

 Educational leadership programs qualify graduates to pursue several administrative career paths.
 Most administrative roles in education require the ability to manage large groups of people, develop and implement large-scale curriculum changes, and connect with members of a school's student body.
 Leaders in education generally work full time in one school, but their managerial responsibilities often require them to adapt to a dynamic schedule.
 Aspiring educational administrators should be interested in networking with diverse groups of stakeholders, improving education policies at state and national levels, and financial management.